 1. It Tastes Flat

 Why it happens: When you remove oil and dairy, you remove richness — and richness carries flavor.
-Without proper acid and salt balance, sauces taste dull.
+Without proper acid and salt sauces taste dull.

 Fix: Build Brightness + Salt Intentionally